OktaEdu/es-delivery-ci4d-securing-your-environment-with-policies-and-mfa/README.md

 - Lab 7-1: Configure MFA with Two Factor Types
 - Lab 7-2: Configure Passwordless Authentication
-- Lab 7-3: Enable and configure Self-service Recovery
+- Lab 7-3: Enable and Configure Self-Service Recovery

 ## How to Use